Chris-W-Davis/Chris-W-Davis.github.io/_pages/about.md

   - /about.html
 ---

-This is a scant test page made after I found this template
+This is a site where I thought that I would upload some papers and detail some ideas.

-There isn't much here I'm afraid.
+Right now there isn't much here I'm afraid.